 Latest ISSUE Released at 11:30 AM (CANBERRA TIME) 03/07/2020

 |Page tools: Print Page Print All RSS Search this Product|

 CHANGES IN THIS ISSUE

-This issue includes updated online retail turnover estimates for the December 2019 reference month and updated per capita turnover for the December quarter 2019.
+This issue includes updated online retail turnover estimates for the May 2020 reference month.
 The estimates are provided and explained in the appendix section of this publication.

 TIME SERIES DATA

 These documents will be presented in a new window.